betterscientificsoftware/bssw.io/CuratedContent/SwTestingTutorials.md

 A variety of tutorials on software testing provide information for various circumstances.

-Subresources:
+**Subresources:**
 - [Testing Tutorials for CSE Software](SwTestingTutorials.Cse.md)
 - [Testing Tutorials for General-Purpose Software](SwTestingTutorials.General.md)

-For more information on better scientific software, go to [Better Scientific Software main page](http://betterscientificsoftware.info).
+For more information on better scientific software, go to the [Better Scientific Software main page](http://betterscientificsoftware.info).

 <!---
 Categories: reliability